 The Hooper-Hathaway House, built in 1682, on Seven Gables property

-The House of Seven Gables, both the book and the property, symbolize the overcoming of insurmountable odds; the saving of a home, the saving of the soul, the saving of those in need.
+The House of the Seven Gables, both the book and the property, symbolize the overcoming of insurmountable odds; the saving of a home, the saving of the soul, the saving of those in need.
 And beyond those lofty ideals, it is simply a beautiful place to sit, read a book, look out to the harbor, take in the gardens, and imagine life in New England generations ago.

-(To read more on my January visit to The House of Seven Gables, and other Salem locales, read my Yankee Magazine article here.)
+(To read more on my January visit to The House of the Seven Gables, and other Salem locales, read my Yankee Magazine article here.)